Houston Pest Guide: Boxelder Bugs

+Boxelder bugs are dark brown to black in color, with distinctive reddish-orange markings on their thorax and wings.
 These bugs can grow up to 1/2 an inch in length.
-They primarily feed on boxelder trees, hence their name, but will also feed on maple and ash trees.
-Although they do not cary disease and are not a threat to human health, boxelder bugs can become a pest because of the damage they do to plants and their tendency to swarm inside homes.
+They primarily feed on the buds of boxelder trees, hence their name, but will also feed on maple and ash trees.
+Boxelder bugs are not a threat to human health, but they can become a pest because of the damage they do to plants and their tendency to swarm inside homes.

 Boxelder bugs move in swarms.
 They hibernate over the winter in sheltered areas, then emerge in the spring to feed for several weeks before mating and laying eggs.
-After the eggs hatch, the young boxelder bugs grow to maturity, the older bugs die off, and the swarm seeks shelter for the next winter, as the cycle repeats.
+After the eggs hatch, the young boxelder bugs grow to maturity, the older bugs die off, and the swarm seeks shelter for the next winter, and then next spring the cycle repeats.

 Making sure that your house is free of cracks and well-sealed can help reduce the chances of boxelder bugs entering your home.
 Boxelder bugs are especially likely to enter the home through gaps in windows and doors, so check to make sure that all window and door seals are tight, and that there no holes in window screens.

-Also, be sure to check that the seals around the eaves and under the roof are tight.
-Ensure that any attic vents are tightly screened.
+It’s also important to make sure that access to any hollow spaces inside of roofs or walls is kept well-sealed from the outside.
+If you’re concerned about preventing boxelder bugs from entering your home, check that all the seals around eaves and under the roof are tight, and that any attic vents are tightly screened.